AlchemyCMS/alchemy-guides/guides/elements.md

 ::: tip
 Pages must be published for Elements to be associated and rendered.

-If you aren't seeing content you created in the admin interface, make sure elements are saved and and you click the "Publish current page content" button from the edit page admin view.
+If you aren't seeing content you created in the admin interface, make sure elements are saved and you click the "Publish current page content" button from the edit page admin view.
 :::

 ### Render only specific elements